oldnomad/udotool/doc/RATIONALE.md

 tool will only emit input events, in a true Unix way.

-Soon enough, it occurred to me that some control flow instructions needed for input emitaion scenarios, such as "repeat this block for certain time", are non-trivial in most shells.
+Soon enough, it occurred to me that some control flow instructions needed for input emulation scenarios, such as "repeat this block for certain time", are non-trivial in most shells.
 So, I started implementing my own script language in `udotool`.